dogonthehorizon/gah/README.md

 ### What's in a Name?

-GitHub Actions is a tool written in [Haskell], so taking the initials of each word you get `gah`, a common expression of exasperation.
+`gah` is a GitHub Actions tool written in [Haskell], so taking the initials of each word you get `gah`, a common expression of exasperation.

 ## Table of Contents